c0deritter/knight-orm/README.md

 #### create()

-Creating works exactly like ISUD `insert()` but you will use your domain objects instead of row objects and the result will also be a domain object instead of a row.
+Creating works exactly like `insert()` but you will use your domain objects instead of row objects and the result will also be a domain object instead of a row.

 ```typescript
 import { create } from 'knight-orm'